sdiehl/wiwinwlh/tutorial.md

 Kotlin
 ------

-**Main difference**: Kotlin is an imperative langauge which structures code around objects and classes, compared to Haskell which is functional language emphasizing pure higher-order functions.
+**Main difference**: Kotlin is an imperative language which structures code around objects and classes, compared to Haskell which is functional language emphasizing pure higher-order functions.